 Shake to find the pointer

-Make app text bigger
+Make text bigger in specific apps

 If it’s reading words that you’re having a hard time with on Mac, you can make the text size bigger.
 We’ll show you how to do this in a few default Mac apps like Mail and Messages.